 The OECD taxonomy works well at a conceptual level, though it was not explicitly designed to evaluate project risk in practice.
-But we believe there is a strong case to be made for an applied typology that enables investors to identify, evaluate and compare project-specific risk.
+Nevertheless, we believe there is a strong case to be made for an applied typology that enables investors to identify, evaluate and compare project-specific risk.
 A good starting point would be to unpack project development and off-taker risk into a series of constituent elements.
-Here again, there is some excellent literature to draw upon, without reinventing the wheel.
+Here again, there is some excellent literature 8 to draw upon, without reinventing the wheel.
 Incorporating this bottom-up risk typology with the traditional country-level measures of economic and political risk would give a more textured perspective on the heterogeneity of the water infrastructure asset class.

 This may seem like a challenging undertaking.
 Measurement of risk is subjective, and the approach is sensitive to the critical observation that 'the devil is always in the detail'.
-But there is inspiration to draw from the energy sector, where the rapid growth of investment in renewables has prompted the development of iterative models to address project risk.
+However, there is inspiration to draw from the energy sector, where the rapid growth of investment in renewables has prompted the development of iterative models to address project risk.
 As methodological approaches become familiar, best practices will emerge, and over time, it is likely that new datasets will develop.
-This is important: according to a recent report from the OECD, improving the availability and quality of data could transform the dearth of bankable infrastructure projects is the lack of comparable data.
+This is important: according to a recent report from the OECD 9, improving the availability and quality of data could transform the prospects of infrastructure financing.
+One of the most commonly cited reasons for the dearth of bankable infrastructure projects is the lack of comparable data.
 A typology that incorporates project-specific risk could potentially help to bridge this knowledge gap.